vishwaefor/currency-convertor/README.md

 - `yarn install` : installing dependencies
 - `yarn start` : runnig application taking data from the API
 - `yarn test` : runnig application taking data from the mock-data`
+- `yarn web` : runnig a web server and showing a table`

 index.ts file is the entry point.